Aliases for ATG4D Gene

 GeneCards Summary for ATG4D Gene

 ATG4D (Autophagy Related 4D Cysteine Peptidase) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and mTOR signalling.
-GO annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type peptidase activity.
-An important paralog of this gene is ATG4B.
+Among its related pathways are Autophagy Pathway and Autophagy - animal.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type peptidase activity.
+An important paralog of this gene is ATG4C.

 UniProtKB/Swiss-Prot for ATG4D Gene